Typehuman/SSEMMI/README.md

 A complete version of the API documentation can be found in [DOCS.md](DOCS.md).
 # Direct Interactions With OrbitDB

 The following is a link to the github repository of Orbit DB.
-There you can find the API documentation to the docs type Orbit DB database which is used with SSEMMI, along with the full documentation of the database.
+There you can find the API documentation to the docs type Orbit DB database which is used with SSEMMI/Acartia, along with the full documentation of the database.

 https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options